opencog/atomspace/Design-Notes-D.md

 obviously "external" unix subsystems, with conventional API's that only need to be mapped to the Atomese `ObjectNode` API.

-Here, by contrast, I wish to "observe" AtomApace contents.
+Here, by contrast, I wish to "observe" AtomSpace contents.
 Since the contents can be "anythying", a big part of observation will be figuring out what it is that is being looked at.
 This has some of the flavor of both the old "learn" project, and of the old pattern-mining project.
 The